About

 COVID-19 Safety & Access Information

 NUNM Health Centers will continue to follow state and regional guidelines that prioritize the safety of our communities.
-During this time we understand that the need for care is imperative, so we have different care access options.
+We understand that the need for care is imperative, and so we have different appointment options.
 NUNM Health Centers has in-person care for most services, and also offers telephone and video visits with our Naturopathic Physicians and Chinese Medicine providers.

 We will continue to monitor and update our protocols per the Centers for Disease Control and Prevention (CDC), Oregon Health Authority (OHA), and Multnomah County Health Department.